You have no items in your shopping cart.

 Wild Salmon is also a food that many studies have highlighted to be good for the brain.
 It is rich in omega-3 essential fatty acids, which can help with brain function, so if you are looking to improve your mental agility it’s a good food to opt for.

 For vitamin E, you can also look at eating nuts and seeds which have been linked to less cognitive decline over time in some studies.

 Finally, avocados!
 Yes it’s a fatty fruit but it’s monounsaturated fat, which can contribute to healthier blood flow, lowering blood pressure which in turn can help to maintain stress levels.

-Supplements for those who don’t get time to get the nutrition they need, can opt for Krill Capsules.
+Supplements for those who don’t get time to get the nutrition they need, can opt for fish oil capsules.
 These are a good source of Omega 3 fatty acid DHA which aids brain function.

 Take a look at our healthy food chart for more inspiring food ideas and how they can help you maintain better levels of health for your heart, mind and body!